 We often find effective disaster mitigation strategies within the traditions of indigenous communities.
 The Singas village in Papua New Guinea, for example, often faces flooding.
+J. Mercer and I. Kelman, Living with Floods in Singas, Papua New Guinea, in Rajib Shaw, Noralene Uy and Jennifer Baumwool, Indigenous Knowledge for Disaster Risk Reduction: Good Practices and Lessons Learned from Experiences in the Asia-Pacific Region, UNISDR, 2008.
 For generations houses have been built on stilts and emergency crops are grown on the mountainside for use during floods.
 Heavy rains and river behaviour are communicated and discussed, dispensing with the need for high-tech warning systems.
 A worldview that sees water primarily as a source of life, rather than danger, affects the way villagers prepare for and mitigate against floods.

 Many locals saw the disaster as intentional caused by foreigners motivated by rumours of oil or precious jewel deposits in the area.
 There were mysterious, supernatural elements to the disaster people noted burns and cuts that did not bleed and sightings of unidentified objects.
 Since the disaster was thought to have been intentional, aid was not seen as an altruistic gift (as the donors viewed it) but as compensation.
 Locals referred to the aid as blood money.
 Problems were caused because the process of disaster-relief provision was at odds with local understandings of the disaster.
 Compensation claims have a detailed process of negotiation and execution; instead, Western donors assumed that people should passively receive aid, rather than actively participate in its distribution and allocation.